Nabosswende/alx-system_engineering-devops/0x00-shell_basics/README.md

-*Displaying the contents list of your current directory* *changing the working directory to the user’s home directory* *Displaying current directory contents in a long format* *Displaying current directory contents, including hidden files*
+*Displaying the contents list of your current directory* *changing the working directory to the user’s home directory* *Displaying current directory contents in a long format* *Displaying current directory contents including hidden files* *Displaying current directory contents in long format with user and group IDs displayed numerically and hidden files*